 The harness height is not so easy to adjust.
-It adjusts from the back of the seat, so you do have to uninstall the seat..
+It adjusts from the back of the seat, so you do have to uninstall the seat.
 Each strap is removed from the metal plate and rethreaded through the correct harness slot.
-Use the slots at or below the shoulders for rear-facing, above for forward-facing.
-Children whose shoulders are above the top harness slots, yet still weigh less than the maximum forward-facing harness weight limit, may continue to use the carseat.
-For those children, the tops of their ears must be below the top of the car seat. (like my seven year old!)

 Installing the Diono Radian RXT was very easy.
 It has the deluxe push-on style LATCH connectors that I love.
 They store at the top of the shell when not in use.
 The manual says that the tether strap can be used rear- or forward-facing, but for the life of me I can not figure out how to use it rear-facing.
 I love the instruction manual though.
 I don’t often rave about a manual in a review- but the Diono Radian RXT manual comes with nifty QWERTY codes that I can scan with my phone and watch a video that shows me how to do it!

-This car seat literally will last you from birth to 10 years because the RXT has 2 separate expiration dates.
+If your looking for a car seat that will last for a long time, or one that you can pass down from child to child, this is the seat. he RXT has 2 separate expiration dates.
 If you use the harness (up to 80lbs) the RXT expires 8 years from date of manufacture.
 When used as a booster without the harness, the seat expires 10 years from date of manufacture.

 This is not a light weight car seat!
 It weighs in at a whopping 24 lbs but comes with a padded shoulder strap for carrying.To be honest it being this heavy only makes me feel safer putting my little one (or big one) in it!
 I have a Sunshine Kids Radian as well and not much has changed from one seat to another.
 If you are looking for a safe car seat that is going to last you a very hard time, the Diono Radian RXT is definitely a seat to check out!